nguyenphuminh/JeChain/README.md

 * Proof-of-stake.

 ## Using this code
-You can use the code in this project to build a chain on your own, but please mention me in the credit, thanks.
+You can use the code in this project to build a chain on your own, but remember to mention me in the credit, thanks.

 ## Support the project/tutorial series
 If you love the project or [my tutorial series on dev.to](https://dev.to/freakcdev297/build-a-p2p-network-and-release-your-cryptocurrency-clf), you can support me by: